ml-energy/amdsmi/py-interface/README.md

 ### amdsmi_get_gpu_process_list

-Description: Returns the list of processes running on the target GPU; May require root level access
+Description: Returns the list of processes running on the target GPU; Requires root level access to display root process names; otherwise will return "N/A"

 Input parameters: